Homemade Cooling Anti-Itch Spray

 The secret ingredient is menthol crystals.
 I use these potent natural crystals in my pain relief lotion bars and my soothing shower melts for cold relief.
 Menthol is naturally cooling and soothing and is often used in salves, balms, mouthwashes, liniments, lozenges, and other remedies.

-I make this in a 4-ounce spray bottle, but you could easily double the recipe or cut in half to fit your container size.
+Lastly, you can add some calendula hydrosol too if you have some on hand.
+Hydrosols are a great way to add some extra skin pampering and last much longer than an herbal tea.
+I make this in a 4-ounce spray bottle, but you could easily double the recipe or cut it in half to fit your container size.

 Print